Ultraplot/ultraplot/docs/configuration.rst

 -------------------

-Matplotlib settings are natively stored in the `~matplotlib.rcParams` dictionary. ultraplot makes this dictionary available in the top-level namespace as `~ultraplot.config.rc_matplotlib`.
+Matplotlib settings are natively stored in the `~matplotlib.rcParams` dictionary.
+UltraPlot makes this dictionary available in the top-level namespace as `~ultraplot.config.rc_matplotlib`.
 All matplotlib settings can also be changed with `~ultraplot.config.rc`.
 Details on the matplotlib settings can be found on `this page <ug_rcmpl_>`_.